-Support pupils' social and emotional needs through training a Thrive Practitioner to be able to deliver social and emotional interventions to selected children.
+Activity Evidence that supports this approach Challenge number(s) addressed Support pupils' social and emotional needs through use of our trained Thrive Practitioner to be able to deliver social and emotional interventions to selected children.
 Evidence suggests that children from disadvantaged backgrounds have, on average, weaker SEL skills at all ages than their more affluent peers.
 These skills are likely to influence a range of outcomes for pupils: lower SEL skills are linked with poorer mental health and lower academic attainment.
-(EEF + 4) Funding for after school clubs, trips and residential.
-EEF Social and Emotional (+4) 4 Pupils to receive musical tuition EEF Toolkit (+3) It is important to remember that arts engagement is valuable in and of itself and that the value of arts participation should be considered beyond maths or English outcomes.
-4 Embedding principles of DfE's 'Working Together to improve Attendance' guidance.
-DFEs Working Together to Improve Attendance & EEF Parental Engagement (+4) 5 This will involve training our new attendance officer.
+(EEF + 4) 4 Working with parents to improve engagement in homework.
+Trial the Learning with Parents app and homework resources to engage parents in homework activities and help engagement with the school.
+EEF - Parental engagement (+4) and Homework (+5).
+1, 2 &3 Engage pupils in arts participation, enrichment and life skills by participating in music EEF (+3) and life skills and enrichment (+2) 4 lessons, school visits, The Brilliant Club and Raising Aspirations programme.
+Embedding principles of DfE's 'Working Together to improve Attendance' guidance.
+DFEs Working Together to Improve Attendance & EEF Parental Engagement (+4) 5 This will continued training for our attendance officer and for the attendance officer to continue to engage with parents to provide early interventions where necessary.

-Total budgeted cost: £ 55,385
+Total budgeted cost: £ 58,140

-Part B: Review of outcomes in the previous academic year
+Part B: Review of the previous academic year